 - Mix in the spices and salt.
 Fold in the flour and baking soda until everything is well incorporated, but don't over beat.

-- Spread the batter into a 9x13 pan that has been lightly sprayed.
+- Spread the batter into your prepared pan.
 Bake for 25- 30 minutes or until done in the center and a toothpick comes out without wet batter clinging to it.

 - To make the frosting, heat the half and half, butter, and brown sugar in a saucepan until it comes to a boil, stirring constantly.
 Take off the heat and beat in the vanilla and sifted confectioner's sugar.
 Quickly spread over the cake, the frosting will set up quickly.